Babies spend 95% of their time lying down (and in case you’re wondering, the other 5%? Probably in Mom or Dad’s warm embrace).

 Unfortunately, these chemical add-ons might result in breathing and allergy problems.

-Polyurethane foam is the most common material for beds and furniture.
+Polyurethane foam is the most common material for beds and upholstered furniture.
 This foam is EVERYWHERE!

 From your couch to your cushions and even your carpet underlay, polyurethane foam has PLENTY of applications.